romanrodriguez/hangman-game-api/README.md

     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

+- **get_user_games**
+    - Path: 'user/games'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: All games from one user that are active and not finished
+    - Description: Returns all of a User's active games.

+ - **cancel_game**
+    - Path: 'game/{urlsafe_game_key}',
+    - Method: DELETE
+    - Parameters: urlsafe_game_key
+    - Returns: Games from a user that are active and not done
+    - Description: Users can cancel a game in progress, yet completed games cannot be removed.

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT